ZaidMohammad38/wispr-clone/README.md

 This is a basic prototype inspired by Wispr AI.

-The application records audio using the browser's MediaRecorder API and simulates a speech-to-text transcription.
+The application records audio using the browser's MediaRecorder API and simulates a speech-to-text transcription to demonstrate the end-to-end recording and transcription flow.

-> Note: This project does not use real speech-to-text APIs.
-The transcription is simulated for demonstration purposes.

 ## Features
 - Start / Stop audio recording